Headstone Lettering Restoration in New Jersey

 Why did the paint fall out of the carved letters?

 Industrial acid rain and Atlantic salt spray break down the factory paint binder.
-The paint turns into loose flakes, and coastal storms wash those flakes out of the grooves.
+The paint turns into loose flakes.
+Coastal storms wash those flakes out of the grooves.

 Can I use standard outdoor paint to fix the faded names?

-No. Retail paint traps moisture, freezes, and shatters in winter.
-It also bleeds into the granite pores, causing a permanent dark stain.
-We use heavy commercial lithichrome.
+No. Retail paint traps moisture.
+The paint freezes and shatters in winter.
+It bleeds into the granite pores and causes a dark shadow.
+We inject heavy commercial lithichrome.

 How do you remove the salt and dirt from the letters?